 Our itinerary for Melbourne, Australia is packed with top sightseeing and additional adventures.
-Ideal for first-time visitors, our Melbourne 3-Day Itinerary contains must-see sights, hidden gems and alternate ideas.
-Travelers visiting Australia solo, as a family, couple or with a group of friends will find our Melbourne trip planner useful in designing the best itinerary in Melbourne for their vacation!
+Those visiting Australia solo, as a family, couple or with a group of friends will all find our Melbourne trip planner useful!

 3 Days in Melbourne Trip Plan

-In our 3 Day Melbourne Itinerary, we offer a succinct Melbourne travel plan.
-Not only do we highlight the best places to visit in the Melbourne CBD (Central Business District), but we include links to more information, tour recommendations and other pertinent info – like where to stay and how to get there.
+In our itinerary, we offer a succinct travel plan.
+Not only do we highlight the prime places to visit in the Melbourne CBD (Central Business District), we include tour recommendations, where to stay and how to get there.

-Pro Tip: Consider using Travel Planning Printables (like we do) to get (and keep) your vacation to Australia organized.
+Consider using Travel Planning Printables (like we do) to get (and keep) your vacation to Australia organized!

 Our Melbourne Travel Itinerary

-Our Melbourne travel blog post contains everything you need for your Australia trip.
+Our Melbourne Travel Guide contains everything you need for your Australia trip.
 So what are we waiting for?
 Let’s get started touring Melbourne!

-Save, Pin or Bookmark our Melbourne Trip Itinerary to plan your trip to Australia!
+Save, Pin or Bookmark our Melbourne Trip Itinerary for your trip to Australia!

 Day 1: Top Places to Visit in Melbourne CBD